-In 2021, QVH successfully reinstated the bi-annual compliance in practice (CiP) quality improvement initiative after a period of disruption caused by the Covid-19 pandemic.
-Clinical and non-clinical staff, as well as non-executive directors, helped carry out in-person inspections across the 12 areas of the Trust throughout August, September and October 2021.

-The CiP programme is structured around the CQC's key lines of enquiry and includes questions and observations on a range of areas including equality and diversity, infection control, patient experience, safe staffing, safeguarding, safety measures and systems, incident reporting, duty of candour, information governance and training and development.
+In 2021, QVH successfully reinstated the bi-annual Compliance in Practice (CiP) quality improvement initiative after a period of disruption caused by the Covid-19 pandemic.
+Clinical and non-clinical staff, as well as Non-Executive Directors, helped carry out in-person inspections across the 12 areas of the Trust throughout August, September and October 2021.
+The CiP programme is structured around the Care Quality Commission's (CQC) key lines of enquiry, and includes questions and observations on a range of areas including equality and diversity, infection control, patient experience, safe staffing, safeguarding, safety measures and systems, incident reporting, duty of candour, information governance and training and development.
 The inspections help departments to identify areas of good or outstanding practice as well as areas that need improvement, in line with the CQC's rating system.
 With support from the CiP lead, heads of departments are encouraged to produce targeted action plans based on their inspection results to remedy any areas of poor performance.

-The 2021 reinstatement of CiP saw the Trust achieve an overall rating of 'good', with nine of the 12 individual areas achieving a rating of 'good' and three achieving

-'outstanding'.
-Compared with the last pre-pandemic CiP inspection in early 2020, the 2021 reinstatement saw a reduction in key areas rated as 'requiring improvement'.
-In 2020, four key areas received this rating while in 2021, patient experience was the only areas to receive this lower score.
+The 2021 reinstatement of CiP saw the Trust achieve an overall rating of "good", with nine of the 12 individual areas achieving a rating of "good" and three achieving "outstanding".
+Compared with the last pre-pandemic CiP inspection in early 2020, the 2021 reinstatement saw a reduction in key areas rated as "requiring improvement".
+In 2020, four key areas received this rating while in 2021 only "patient experience" received this lower score.
 This was due to the lack of patient experience information on display in public areas.
-Action plans have been devised and work is currently being undertaken in departments, supported by the patient experience manager, to update the patient experience information displayed in patient waiting rooms and other public areas.
-The three key areas achieving a rating of 'outstanding' were infection prevention and uniform; safety measures and systems; and staff friends and family test.
+Action plans have been devised and work is currently being undertaken in departments, supported by the Patient Experience Manager, to update the patient experience information displayed in patient waiting rooms and other public areas.
+The three key areas achieving a rating of "outstanding" were "infection prevention / uniform", "safety measures and systems" and "staff friends and family test".

-As the CiP programme has now been reinstated, work is underway to ensure the next round of inspections continues to generate meaningful data while remaining sensitive to the ever-evolving pandemic climate.
-Adapting some of the questions and expanding the sample size is being explored as a way of ensuring that CiP remains a useful tool for the Trust to use in its rigorous monitoring and improvement of patient services.
+As the CiP programme has now been reinstated, work is being undertaken to ensure the next round of inspections continues to generate meaningful data while remaining sensitive to the ever-evolving pandemic climate.
+Adapting some of the questions and expanding the sample size is being explored as a way of ensuring that CiP remains a useful tool for the Trust to utilise in its rigorous monitoring and improvement of services to its patients.